Solar Radiation Ramping Events Modeling Using Spatio-temporal Point Processes: Real-data study

-Since there is a clear seasonal rainfall pattern in North California, we consider fitting different models on subsets of data with varying levels of rainfall.
-In particular, we fit both LS and ML models on January (01/01) till March (03/31) data and on July (07/01) till September (09/30) data in 2017, resulting in four separate models.
-The test data for each model are from the same range of months in 2018.
-Overall, we notice that fitting different models under these seasons can sometimes bring additional prediction performance gain.
-The spatial-temporal influence parameters do not have significant differences across seasons in single-state modeling; in multi-state modeling, influence parameters behave differently because of the big difference in the number of positive and negative abnormal events in each season.
+We treat seasonality as an essential factor affecting ramping events' distribution.
+As a result, we next fit separate models based on data in different seasons to better capture the underlying season-dependent data distribution and yield more accurate ramping event prediction.
+In particular, we fit our point-process models using the LS or MLE method separately on data between January (01/01) till March (03/31) and on data from July (07/01) till September (09/30) data in 2017, resulting in four separate models.
+The test data for each model are from the same months in 2018.
+We notice that fitting different models under these seasons can sometimes further improve prediction performances.
+Meanwhile, the interaction parameters do not have significant differences across seasons in single-state modeling; in multi-state modeling, interaction parameters behave differently because of the vast differences in the number of positive and negative abnormal events in each season.

-We make almost the same plots as in earlier sections but compare estimation and prediction results from the two different seasons side by side.
-We show single-state results first before showing multi-state results.
-The complete set of figures are contained in Section \ref{diff_seasons}.
-We choose not to show bootstrap confidence/prediction intervals because we mainly want to compare the influence parameters and predictions results between results from these two seasons; adding confidence/prediction intervals makes the plots less clear.
+We create figures and tables similar to before in Appendix B.2, by comparing estimation and prediction results from different seasonal models side by side.
+We show single-state results before multi-state ones and no longer show bootstrap prediction intervals because we mainly want to compare the estimated parameters and prediction results between seasonal models.